brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

 {::boilerplate bcp14-tagged}

 # Permanent Identifier
-A new identifer type, "permanent-identifier" in introduced to represent the identify of a device assigned by the manufacturer, typically a serial number.
-The name of this identifier type was chosen to align with {{!RFC4043}}, it does perscribe the lifetime of the identifier, which is at the discretion of the Assigner Authority.
+A new identifier type, "permanent-identifier" is introduced to represent the identity of a device assigned by the manufacturer, typically a serial number.
+The name of this identifier type was chosen to align with {{!RFC4043}}, it does not prescribe the lifetime of the identifier, which is at the discretion of the Assigner Authority.

-The identity along with the assigning orangization can be included in the Subject Alternate Name Extension using the PermanentIdentifier form described in {{!RFC4043}}.
+The identity along with the assigning organization can be included in the Subject Alternate Name Extension using the PermanentIdentifier form described in {{!RFC4043}}.

 <!-- Section 7.4 of RFC 8555 states "Specifications that define new identifier types must specify where in the certificate signing request these identifiers can appear." -->

 The server MAY allow the client to include this identifier in the certificate signing request (CSR).
 Alternatively if the server wishes to only issue privacy-preserving certificates, it MAY reject CSRs containing a PermanentIdentifier in the subjectAltName extension.

 # Hardware Module
-A new identifer type, "hardware-module" in introduced to represent the identify of secure cryptoprocessor, if any, that generated the certificate key.
+A new identifier type, "hardware-module" is introduced to represent the identity of the secure cryptoprocessor, if any, that generated the certificate key.

 (TODO describe the certificate representation)